There are a lot of things you will want to know about the person you are going to engage in therapy with.

 1. Are you registered with a governing body?
 This is an important question.
 The titles of counsellor, therapist, and psychotherapist are not

 protected in the UK; anyone can set up and call themselves a e.g. counsellor.
-I am a BACP Registered Counsellor, a British Psychological Society
+I am a BACP Registered Counsellor, a member of the British Psychological Society,

 I am also a psychologist with a small “p”.
 My governing bodies are: The BPS, BACP, BABCP, FDAP, CIPD (affiliate), American Psychological Association –